Here's How Your Trade ASE Technology Holding Co. Ltd. (ASX) Aggressively Right Now

 ASX’s Market Performance

-ASX stocks went up by 1.59% for the week, with a monthly drop of -3.21% and a quarterly performance of -7.58%, while its annual performance rate touched -24.82%.
-The volatility ratio for the week stands at 3.70% while the volatility levels for the past 30 days are set at 3.58% for ASE Technology Holding Co.
-Ltd. The simple moving average for the period of the last 20 days is 1.64% for ASX stocks with a simple moving average of -20.01% for the last 200 days.
+ASX stocks went up by 4.53% for the week, with a monthly jump of 5.99% and a quarterly performance of -8.61%, while its annual performance rate touched -26.56%.
+The volatility ratio for the week stands at 3.91% while the volatility levels for the past 30 days are set at 3.90% for ASE Technology Holding Co.
+Ltd. The simple moving average for the period of the last 20 days is 5.24% for ASX stocks with a simple moving average of -16.35% for the last 200 days.

 Analysts’ Opinion of ASX